 - A handful of mint, leaves only

-1. Scatter the lamb pieces into a large dish.
+1. Place the diced lamb in a large dish.
 Peel and thinly slice 3 garlic cloves.
-Pick the rosemary and thyme leaves and roughly chop them.
+Pick the rosemary and thyme leaves off their sprigs and roughly chop them.
 Add the garlic, rosemary and thyme to the lamb.
 Add 1 tbsp dried oregano and season with salt and pepper.
 Pour in 3 tbsp white wine vinegar and 2 tbsp olive oil.
-Fold the lamb through the marinade to coat well, then refrigerate for 4 hours or overnight.
+Turn the lamb in the marinade to coat, then refrigerate for 4 hrs or overnight.

-2. If your're using wooden or bamboo skewers, pop them in a glass or dish of water to soak.
+2. If you're using wooden skewers, pop them in a glass or dish of water to soak.
 This helps stop them burning on the grill.
 Light your barbecue.
-It will take around 45 mins to get hot enough to cook on.
-(See our tip below for cooking the souvlaki indoors.)
+It will take around 45 mins to get hot enough to cook on (see our tip below for cooking the souvlaki indoors).
 When the coals are glowing white, they’re ready.
 While you're waiting for the barbecue to warm up, thread the marinated lamb pieces onto the skewers.

 3. Spoon the yogurt into a bowl and peel and grate in the remaining garlic clove.
 Grate in the lemon zest and squeeze in the juice.
 Add a pinch of salt and pepper and stir well.
 Dice the tomatoes and peel and thinly slice the red onion.
 Pick the mint leaves.

 4. When the barbecue is ready, add the lamb skewers to a hot part of the grill.
 Cook for 10-12 mins, turning every few mins, till the lamb is golden and cooked through.
 Pop the cooked lamb skewers onto a plate.

 5. Serve the sovlaki with warm pitta breads or wraps, topped with the chopped tomatoes, onion and mint, and drizzled with the garlic and lemon yogurt.